dinhhung2512/Archon/README.md

   - Specify a maximum number of times that a block for this chain will be requeued.
   - Only used if Archon is running in priority mode with block interrupting enabled (which is the default), and `requeueInterruptedBlocks` has not been disabled for this chain.
     - Use case: For something like mining a testnet where you don't want to continually mine the same block if it keeps getting interrupted by a higher priority chain.
+- `payoutAddress` *`String`*
+  - Optional, but Required for Foxy-Pool type upstreams.
+  - Sends the specified value as an `X-Account` header for Foxy-Pool upstreams to use.
+- `timeout` *`Unsigned 8-bit Integer`*
+  - Optional.
+Default = 5 seconds.
+  - Specify a timeout duration for this chain, which will apply to getting mining info requests and deadline submission requests.
+This is how long Archon will wait for a response after sending a request - if no response is received within this time then Archon will resend the request.
+For deadline submissions Archon will only retry up to a default of 5 times.
+You can change this setting using the `submitAttempts` chain configuration setting.
+- `submitAttempts` *`Unsigned 8-bit Integer`*
+  - Optional.
+Default = 5 attempts.
+  - Specify a maximum amount of times that Archon will attempt to submit a deadline before giving up.

 ## Global Configuration Options
 Use these configuration options to control Archon's behavior.